civio/medicamentalia/_articles/contraceptives/religion.en.md

 ### Educating against contraceptives

-> "We must call encourage educators to create a favourable climate for chastity."
+> "We must encourage educators to create a favourable climate for chastity."
 > <footer>Humanae Vitae</footer>
 {: .literary}